 The online nature of affiliate marketing dramatically reduces the risk.
 It means that you don’t have to invest any money in buying products and you don’t have to store them or try to ship them.
 Likewise, you can easily change from one product to another, if you find that supplements aren’t selling or a newer, better one comes out.

 With affiliate marketing, you use a website to promote products – and you’re the one in control of that website.
-So, you don’t just have to focus on supplements.
+So, you don’t just have to focus on supplement affilaite programs.

 Instead, you might choose to do a website that talks about health and nutrition as a whole.
 That might include information about the best foods to eat and the best types of diets to lose weight, as well as information about particular supplements that people might need.

-Doing this still lets you sell supplements but it also means you don’t have to exclusively rely on them.
+Doing this still lets you be involved in the supplement industry it also means you don’t have to exclusively rely on them.
 You can even compare & contrast competing brands, talking about which ones are cheaper, which ones work better, and the advantages/disadvantages of each.
 Navigating this complicated world and helping people making smart buying decisions is extremely useful, and a great way to make money in the industry without creating your own product.

 In addition, you could also promote products that are not specifically supplements, but are related to the topic of your website.
 Sound fun?
 Here's how it all works, and you can drop me a comment below if you have any questions.